The EU Adaption of Important Chapter 11 Provisions

 - classification of creditors based on similarity of rights (and sometimes interests) for the purposes of voting; and

-- an ability to effect a Chapter 11-style cramdown of dissenting creditors.
+- an ability to effect a Chapter 11-style cramdown of dissenting creditors in a particular class.

 What are the gateways to establishing jurisdiction?